ludviggunne/git-commands/README.md

 ### git note
 Opens a note file specific to the current branch in the default editor.
 The note file is located at `$GIT_DIR/info/notes/<branch name>`.

+### git browse
+Pages through diff hunks for a specified commit and lets you open an editor at the current location.